Story by Rawson Services Editor / October 30, 2016

 If you have trees in the landscape with wire cages and you are concerned about the current or future health of these plants, the best thing to do is remove the cages from the top 12-18” of the soil profile.
 Locate the root flare, remove circling roots and cut off the top portion of the cage.
 A certified arborist can properly perform these tasks to ensure that the tree can thrive.

-The best tree service in the nicest people in Charleston.
+The best tree service and the nicest people in Charleston.

 Great service!
 Randy and the team called ahead to schedule, showed up right on time and did an amazing job.
 Thanks Rawson!